taufiktrf/Restaurant-Management-ESP32/README.md

-# Hardware Interface of the ESP32 for Bistro 92
+# Internal hardware interface of the Smart ordering device

 ![image](https://github.com/user-attachments/assets/83a51de6-58bc-4e5f-8bd6-b8a8072866a4)